simonambridge/RTFAP2/README.md

 They also need reports generated for all merchants every morning encompassing all transaction data over the last day/week for each merchant.

 The client wants a REST API to return:
-- the ratio of transaction success based on the first 6 digits of their credit card no. (Blacklisting of CC Nos.)
+- the ratio of transaction success based on the first 6 digits of their credit card no.
 - the ratio of confirmed transactions against fraudulent transactions in the last minute.
-(Solr query to scan all in last 10 minutes filtered/faceted by status)
+(Solr query to scan all in last x minutes filtered by tag)
 - the moving average of the transaction amount over the last hour compared with the transaction amount per minute.
 (60 min moving average, Streaming query)
 - Daily Roll-Up Report of last-Week and last-Day transactions for each merchant.
 - Search capability to search the entire transaction database by merchant, cc_no, amounts.